The Art of Sin: Plot

-Although the film focuses on Umar; the film director, Mursal, has to face their deeply held views rooted in religion and culture.
+Although the film focuses on Umar; the film director, Mursal, has to face his deeply held views rooted in religion and culture.
 As an immigrant himself, Mursal struggles with the notion of home, identity, and belonging.

 The film ends with Umar becoming a Norwegian citizen, and attending the citizenship ceremony wearing an outfit that mixes Sudanese and Norwegian cultures, i.e., Identity-Embroidered.
 Mursal helps Umar fix their outfit before the ceremony, in contrast to sitting far away from Ahmed at the beginning of the film.

 Screening and reception

 Due to the COVID-19 pandemic, the film was not screened until the end of 2021, accumulating mostly positive reviews.
 As of Oct.
 2022, the film has a rating of 7.7 in IMDb.

-The Art of Sin won the 2020 Nordic Doc's best documentary film between 30 and 60 minutes.
+The Art of Sin won the 2020 Nordic Doc's best documentary film award between 30 and 60 minutes.